-\$ pantools add_annotations -dp chloroplast_DB -af annotation_locations.txt -ca
+\$ pantools add_annotations --connect chloroplast_DB annotation_locations.txt

 PanTools attached the annotations to our nucleotide nodes so now we can cluster them.

 Homology grouping

 PanTools can infer homology between the protein sequences of a pangenome and cluster them into homology groups.
 Multiple parameters can be set to influence the sensitivity but for now we use the group functionality with default settings.